Published March 24, 2014, all rights reserved.

 Below, see the 1962 Chromatron prototype chassis.

 Going back to the story, in March, 1961, Sony saw the Chromatron demonstrated at the Autometric booth within the IRE trade show in New York.
 It was used by the military to help identify friend or foe.
 What Sony immediately knew was this very bright tube is what they were searching for as an alternative to the RCA shadow mask color system.
 Akio Morita, Sony’s co-founder, attended the show with his young engineers and immediately called the President of Autometric to arrange a meeting.
 The next day it was done as Julius Shapiro said, “the deal was cooked up after an executive has one drink with a Sony man for a million dollars”.
+Sony had just purchased the patent and development rights to market the Chromatron in the United States and the rest of the world.

 For Julius and Sy, this meant the end of their careers at Autometric, but by no means the end of their contributions in their respective fields of endeavor.